Terms and Conditions – VoIP 9-1-1 ServiceBack

 The terms and conditions bellow apply to GoCo VoIP 9-1-1 service (“VoIP 9-1-1 Service”), which are offered with GoCo Unified Communications products (also called “VoIP Services”).

-In addition to any liability limitation specified elsewhere in the agreement with GoCo, the total liability of GoCo (and of the PSAP or of the emergency services provider) toward the Customer for any and all claims of any nature howsoever relating to or arising out of specifically of the provision of VoIP 9-1-1 Service, whether based in contract, tort (including negligence) or otherwise, will not exceed the total charges paid by the Customer for the VoIP service associated with the telephone number use to call the VoIP 9-1-1 Service over the twelve months period immediately preceding the event which gave rise to a claim.
+In addition to any limitation of liability specified elsewhere in the Agreement, the total liability of GoCo (and of the PSAP or the emergency services provider) toward the Customer and the Users for any and all claims relating to or arising out of the provision of the VoIP 9-1-1 Service, whether based in contract, tort (including negligence) or otherwise, will not exceed the total charges paid by the Customer to GoCo for the VoIP Service(s) associated with the telephone number that was used to call the VoIP 9-1-1 Service over the twelve (12) month period immediately preceding the event which gave rise to such claim(s).